Kindersley: Events

 Annual events in Kindersley include the Indoor Rodeo and Trade Show in June and the four-day Goose Festival in September, among numerous sports and cultural activities throughout the rest of the year.
 Kindersley was chosen as the launch site for the da Vinci Project, Canada's entry to win the Ansari X Prize.
 The flight was scheduled for October 2004, but circumstances related to the project prevented the flight from taking place.
 Kindersley celebrated its 100th birthday in 2010.

 Education

 Kindersley has three schools, all operating within the Sun West School Division.
 Westberry is an elementary school, Elizabeth is a middle school and the Kindersley Composite School is 9-12.
 There is also a regional college at the Great Plains Regional College location.

 Sports

-Kindersley is home to a full-service 9-hole golf course; two world class, fully irrigated baseball diamonds; a .3 mile, tri-oval speedway and the West Central Events Center (WCEC), with two ice surfaces and a curling rink.
+Kindersley is home to a full-service 9-hole golf course; two world class, fully irrigated baseball diamonds; a 3/8 mile dirt oval speedway, and the West Central Events Centre (WCEC), with two ice surfaces and a curling rink.
 The WCEC is home to the local SJHL Klippers hockey team.
 Part of the WCEC, an older arena called Exhibition Stadium, was destroyed by fire on January 8, 2010.